gabe-lade/swank-program-newsletter/20251003-newsletter-repo/README.md

 - Some county-level data is suppressed by USDA to protect farmer privacy
 - 2024 data may be preliminary and subject to revision
 - Different crops use different production units (bushels, tons, gallons, acres)
+- **Note**: The script filters data to include only years 2000-2024.

 ## License